shawnbrown/datatest/docs/api.rst

 ===========
 .. autoclass:: datatest.MultiSource

-    Data is aligned by column name and missing values are filled with empty
+    Data is aligned by column name and empty cells are filled with the given *missing* value (defaults to empty string):
-    strings:

         .. image:: _static/multisource.*